 Going to rehab is a big life decision, but the hard work doesn't end after you leave treatment.
 The aftercare process can be just as grueling in order to make sure you or your loved one does not fall off the wagon.

-Going to rehab, and staying clean after takes hard work and extreme courage.
+Entering a rehabilitation program, and staying clean after takes hard work and extreme courage.
 Having a strong internal sense of morals is ideal, and having a support system to help throughout the process is always beneficial.

 Here with some excellent advice and insight is Marc McMahon, a recovery expert, and a great supporter of all in need.